 Mercy – We talk about in sports too.
 If a team gets ten goals ahead in soccer, there’s a mercy rule, and the game is called early, to be merciful to the losing team.

 Mercy -I learned this on the internet–is the brand name of a hangover prevention beverage.
+Mercy me.

 You’ve probably visited a hospital with the name Mercy.
-Mercy hospitals abound.
+There are Mercy-inspired hospitals all around.

 The urban dictionary defines mercy as the one thing Chuck Norris does not know the meaning of.